mbarrerag/Foro-Alura/README.md

 Our challenge is to replicate this process at the backend level, creating a REST API using Spring.

+I use the DTO pattern to create the API, and I use the Spring Data JPA to persist the data in a MySQL database.
+The records set the types of elements that receive the data, and the DTOs are the objects that will be sent to the API.
+And the Repository is the interface that will be responsible for the persistence of the data.
+Besides that the model is the entity that will be persisted in the database.
 ## Project Overview

 Our API will specifically focus on topics and must allow users to: